sayyidinside/monorepo-gofiber-clean/readme.md

-# GoFiber Clean Fresh
+# Monorepo GoFiber Clean

-GoFiber Clean Fresh is a base template for Go projects, structured using Clean Architecture principles with some modifications to suit organizational requirements and knowledge from previous projects (Node.js Express-based).
+Monorepo GoFiber Clean is a base template for Go projects, structured using Clean Architecture principles with some modifications to suit organizational requirements and knowledge from previous projects (Node.js Express-based) and using Monorepo development strategy.
 This template integrates essential packages and comes with user management, authentication-related middleware, and role/permission management.

 ## Features / Technologies Used

 - **GoFiber**: Web framework for building fast and scalable APIs.
-- **GORM**: Object-Relational Mapper (ORM) for MySQL database operations, utilizing GORM datatypes.
+- **GORM**: Object-Relational Mapper (ORM) for database operations, utilizing GORM datatypes.
 - **Air**: Live reload for Go applications during development.
 - **Zap**: Fast, structured logging.
 - **Validator V10**: Validation of incoming data for requests.